krssrinivas7/KRS-Sample-User-Details/README.md

 Sample User Details form

-Pre-requisites:
+It is a simple webpage having Registration form to fill details for demo projects.

+- Pre-requisites:-
 - PHP, Apache Server, Mysql

 Procedure: